 I know that this will be a story that will continue.
-As my dad says “times are surely changing.”
-The few family members, aged 79 to 84, when I asked their opinion either stated it was no their business to sat what medication one uses.
+As my dad says, “times are surely changing.”
+The few family members, aged 79 to 84, when I asked their opinion, either stated it was no their business to sat what medication one uses.
 To another, who was my father, to another than wrinkled up his nose, shook his head and groaned.
-One gal said if it really helps them, then more power to ’em.
+One gal said if it helps them, then more power to them.

 Please, Let Me Hear From You!